Our Ethos

 Grounded

-Jesus was gentle and curious, yet he never wavered in his commitment to the marginalized—even in the face of fierce opposition.
-We therefore carry a grounded spirit—open to change and new understanding, while staying firmly rooted in our values, especially equity and inclusion.
+Jesus was gentle and curious, yet he never wavered in his commitment to justice and the marginalized—even in the face of fierce opposition.
+We therefore carry a grounded spirit—open to change and new understanding while remaining firmly rooted in our values, especially equity and inclusion.

 Transparent

-Jesus carried out his life in the open, unafraid to be seen in weakness, grief, or uncertainty.
+Jesus carried out his life in the open.
+He was unafraid to be seen in weakness, grief, or uncertainty.
 We therefore carry a transparent spirit—being honest about our questions and limitations, and building trust through openness rather than pretense.